DasParijat/BaseNumCounter/README.md

     -Make Python program handle base 1 (done 8/16) -Get the webpage visible somehow (done 8/17)
-    -Get something to host the html page (done 8/17)
+    -Get something to host the html page (done 8/17) -Make a seperate webpage to access from the first in order to explain what base numbers are.